oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

   }
 ) }}

-## Choose a Native Mobile App when…
+## Choose a Native Mobile App When…

 ### Advanced Capabilities
 *…when your project requires a high level of hardware or software integration.*